luhtonen/learning-akka-video/playing-with-actors/README.md

 	case object StartMusic extends PlayMsg

 Use of no-arg case classes, for example like following `case class StopMusic extends PlayMsg`, is deprecated and may lead to unexpected results.
 For example following pattern matching wouldn't work: `case StopMusic => println("I don't want to stop music")`.
 This deprecation warning can be fixed by defining empty parameter list for the case class like following `case class StopMusic() extends PlayMsg`, but using `case object` is preferred.

+## Other notes
+In many `App` objects or classes before terminating the Akka system can be seen following line:

+	Thread.sleep(100)

+This tells the application to way for a specified amount of milliseconds (in some cases it is 100 ms some times it is 1000ms) to give the Akka time to process all messages.
+If you try to remove those lines, you might see that some messages were not processed, because `ActorSystem` is terminated before those messages were processed.